shahzadnaeem/new-debug-demo/README.md

 - Click on the `create a launch.json file`
 - Select `Node.js` as the `debugger`
-- Now select the entry `{} Node.js: Launch Program` from the displayed list.
+- Now select the entry `{} Node.js: Launch Program` from the displayed list

-This will create a file called `launch.json` that contains the information to debug files in your project.
+This will create a file called `launch.json` that contains the information to debug files in your project

 - Modify the value of the `"name"` property of the configuration you have just added to `"debug.js"` and save your changes
   - It should look like this